TRAMPOLINE WEIGHT LIMIT

 It's important to consider the limit every time a trampoline is used to avoid premature degradation in quality.
 For example, a child's trampoline with a relatively low limit should never be used by an adult, even for a moment.
 While it may not break immediately, the adult's weight will put strain on the springs, frame, and mat.
 This could lead to failure in the future.

 The same goes for an option labeled with "trampoline weight limit 400."
 Multiple kids can safely enjoy it at one time.
 However, multiple adults might cause lasting problems that won't be apparent until much later.

-THE LIMIT IS IGNORED?
+WHAT HAPPENS WHEN THE LIMIT IS IGNORED?